Jyothishjoy/AMBER_CYP2E1_3KOH/Step-6 Cluster Modelling/README.md

 Step-III: Optimize the reactant and product complex and run an NEB-TS calculation to identify the TS structure. https://www.faccts.de/docs/orca/6.1/manual/contents/multiscalesimulations/qmmm-molecules.html#subtractive-qm-qm2-method-oniom2

-Step-IV: OPTTS of the TS structure using Compound Job Here, I am using a 3 strp compund job to reoptimize the TS.
+Step-IV: OPTTS of the TS structure using Compound Job.
+Here, I am using a 3 strp compund job to reoptimize the TS.
 First job freezes the cubane and the Fe=O. Next job only freezes the key Fe-O, O-H, and C-H distances.
 The third job releases all the constraints and reoptimizes the TS.
 The TS calculation uses a hybrid Hessian for the active part of the TS and a model Hessian for the rest.

         * XYZfile 0 2 QMXTB_ORCA_NEB_NEB-CI_converged.xyz  # charge and mult. of the high level region # XYZ file from NEB-TS optimization but altered Fe-O, O-H and C-H distance for the gas phase TS structure